Wintermute0110/plugin.program.AEL.dev/KGDB.md

 ## 1 Getting started (documentation section)

-The purpose of this section is to serve as a tutorial to enable you to properly setup your games/ROMs an the Kodi Game library.
+The purpose of this section is to serve as a tutorial to enable you to properly setup your games/ROMs and the Kodi Game library.
 Retrogaming could be a vast an overwhelming topic and hence this tutorial has been created with minimal jargon.

 The first thing for you to understand is what type of games library you would like to have.
 If you are a **casual user** with just a bunch of games in a single directory the setup is very simple.
-However, as you expand your collection by adding more games it is necessary to organize your game collection.
-Also, if you like arcade games, arcade emulators require that your ROMs have specific file names and must be placed in specific locations.
+However, as you expand your library by adding more games it is necessary to organize your game collection.
+Also, if you like arcade games then proper organization is a must because arcade emulators require that your ROMs have specific file names and must be placed in specific locations.

 ### 1.1 An introduction to emulation and retrogaming